 We strongly believe in fostering the love of reading and writing at Bruno M. Ponterio Ridge Street School.
 We want our children:

 Our teachers have the opportunity to work with literacy consultants to look at long term goals and short term goals, organize and plan grade level curriculum, and strengthen best practices, and keep up-to-date with current research.
-They also plan on a team in order to ensure consistency throughout the grade level.We follow a Balanced Literacy Approach to Reading and Writing.
+They also plan as a team in order to ensure consistency throughout the grade level.We follow a Balanced Literacy Approach to Reading and Writing.
 Balanced Literacy incorporates all reading approaches realizing students need to use multiple strategies to become proficient readers and writers.
 It provides and cultivates the skills of reading, writing, thinking, speaking and listening for all students.
 It includes teaching phonics, grammar skills, reading and comprehension strategies, and writing forms and skills.Balanced Literacy is implemented through the Reading and Writing Workshop Model.
 The teacher begins by modeling the reading/writing strategy that is the focus of the workshop during a mini-lesson.
 Then, students read or write for an extended period of time as the teacher circulates amongst them to observe, record observations and confer.
 At the culmination of the workshop session, selected students share their strategies and work with the class.Our Balanced Literacy Program includes these components:

 To be exposed to various genres in both reading and writing.